Brother Giesler is the current Chapter Counselor for the Tennessee Alpha chapter (since 2015).

 For many years, Giesler also contributed to his home chapter at Tennessee.
 Even while living nearly 1,000 miles away, he still made time to attend officer retreats, fundraising dinners and alumni events.
 After moving back to the area, Giesler humbly accepted the position of chapter counselor for Tennessee Alpha and helped guide the chapter through a period of transition.
 His fellow volunteers consistently praise him for his patient and kind approach to mentoring the undergraduate brothers, always taking time to listen, then advise.

-In addition to supporting chapters on the local level, Giesler has spent decades serving brothers through national programs, becoming a staple of the Carlson Leadership Academy and Grand Chapter Conclave.
+In addition to supporting chapters on the local level, Giesler has spent decades serving brothers through national programs.
+He became a staple of the Carlson Leadership Academy and Grand Chapter Conclave.
 Before most Greek organizations even thought about how to utilize the untapped potential of the internet, he had already established a SigEp blog Sanguine et Purpure (now on Facebook).
 This online forum became a place where brothers from around the world could come together to share opinions, insights and information in pursuit of SigEp’s cardinal principles.

 Giesler also established the SigEp LinkedIn group, which reached 14,000 members under his management.
 The group is the embodiment of his belief that chapters from Maine to California should be able to communicate and learn from each other.
-He followed that up by launching a Conclave social media breakfast in 2005 to help chapters prepare and plan their social media presence.
+He followed that up by launching a Conclave social media breakfast in 2005.
+The aim was to help chapters prepare and plan their social media presence.
 These informal meetings paved the way for sessions dedicated to the topic at Conclave and Carlson and the Fraternity’s recently launched Chapter Sites initiative.

 Share this: